-Dr Speranza Ndege is a Senior Lecturer at Kenyatta University, Nairobi, Kenya.
-She besides being an educationalist, Traininer, Mentor and Researcher, Dr Ndege has held an administrative position in the University as Director for 11 years as follows:
+Dr. Speranza Ndege is a Senior Lecturer at Kenyatta University, Nairobi, Kenya.
+She is currently the Academic Advisor & Mentor, Digital Programs, Literature Department.
+Besides teaching and mentoring students on digital programmes, Dr. Ndege has much experience in management of institutional directorates.
+She has previously held senior administrative positions in the University as Director for 13 years as follows:

 2007-2008 - Director, e- Learning Coordinating Centre (e-LCC)

 2003-2006 – Director, the African Virtual University programmes, KU

 Dr. Ndege is an educationalist and researcher and trainer.
 She has practical experience and expertise in ICT, e-Learning, distance learning, training, and research.
 She is also a Consultant in Environmental Impact Assessment/Audit, e-Content authoring, Online Tutoring, and Instructional Design.
 She reviews and evaluates academics programmes for institutions of Higher Learning.